 However, when estrogen is in balance (not too much and not too little), it is the star of the show!
 Estrogen improves our mood, increases libido, helps sleep, concentration, memory and improves neuroplasticity.

 Estrogen also helps fuel hair growth.
 Healthy estrogen levels help to nourish hair follicles and fuel the growth of thick luscious hair.
-Low levels of estrogen can result in dry, thinning hair, and, over a long period of time, potentially, hair loss.
+Low levels of estrogen can result in dry, thinning hair, and, over a long period of time, potentially, hormonal hair loss.
 We produce estrogen (specifically estradiol) by ovulating, so we want to make sure our menstrual cycles are healthy and regular to be producing optimal levels of estrogen.

 Progesterone is produced by the ovaries after ovulation.
 It is a calming hormone that has positive impacts on mood, sleep, skin and hair.
-Progesterone helps to lower high testosterone levels, which can cause hair loss.
+Progesterone helps to lower high testosterone levels, which can cause hormonal hair loss.
 The only way we make good amounts of progesterone is by ovulating.
 If you’re not ovulating regularly (amenorrhoea, PCOS, irregular cycles, on the pill, etc.) your progesterone production is reduced.

 Our thyroid hormones impact every cell in our body.
 If our thyroid is slow or sluggish (hypothyroid), then our cellular functioning also slows down.
 This can show up in symptoms such as poor digestion, fatigue, brain fog and also hair growth.
 Hyperthyroid (when the thyroid is on overdrive) can result in dry, brittle hair and hair loss/thinning.